Last Updated on 03/04/2026

 However, Google recently released several no-follow link alternatives; some of these possibilities have a different impact than standard no-follow links.

-The Importance of Diverse Link Profile
+The Importance of a Diverse Link Profile

 For example, some people may have a limited understanding of a ‘high-quality‘ link.
 They might then build or buy many of these links, resulting in a link profile with little variance.